The Národní Galerie Praha (National Gallery Prague) is a collection of art museums across the city, each dedicated to a specific art period or style.

 If I had more time in Prague, I would have visited the Convent of St. Agnes of Bohemia.
-This museum, also part of the Narodni Galerie Praha, showcases a collection of splendid altarpieces and medieval paintings.
-Alas, so many museums, so little time!!
+This museum, also part of the Národní Galerie Praha, showcases a collection of splendid altarpieces and medieval paintings.
+Alas, there are so many museums, and so little time!

 Standing before this altarpiece was one of the biggest wow moments of my trip.
 This is the Göttingen Altarpiece with the Passion of Christ painted by Hans Raphon.
 Today, only 13 of the estimated 41 panels exist.
-The left panels show the events leading to Christ’s death, while the right panels depict the moments afterward.
+The left panels depict the events leading up to Christ’s death, while the right panels show the moments that followed.
 The middle panel portrays the Crucifixion of Christ.

 Visiting the Museums

-The galleries at Schwarzenberg Palace & Šternberský Palace are well curated with a wonderful selection of artwork, sculptures, and altarpieces.
-Another point of interest is that as these museums are housed inside palaces, some of the galleries have masterfully painted ceilings.
+The galleries at Schwarzenberg Palace and Šternberský Palace are well-curated, featuring a superb selection of artwork, sculptures, and altarpieces.
+Another point of interest is that, as these museums are housed inside palaces, some of the galleries have masterfully painted ceilings.

 How much time do you need to visit the museums?
 I visited the galleries at Schwarzenberg Palace on a Saturday morning, and there were a handful of guests but no crowds.
-It took me about 90 minutes to visit all three floors but I was going at a leisurely pace and really taking the time to admire the paintings.
-As for the Šternberský Palace, I went early in the afternoon and was the only person in the museum.
-That museum took less than an hour to visit as it is only a handful of galleries.
+It took me about 90 minutes to see all three floors, but I was going at a leisurely pace, taking the time to admire the paintings.
+As for the Šternberský Palace, I went early in the afternoon, and I was the only person in the museum.
+That museum only has one floor open to the public, and it took me about an hour to see all the artwork.

-To get to the museums, one can either walk or take public transportation.
-Since I wanted to explore Prague and cross the Charles Bridge, I opted to walk, and that journey took about 30 minutes from my hotel by Old Town Square.
-After crossing the bridge, the walk became an adventure of climbing hills and stairs—lots of stairs (a bit over 200 steps)!!
+To get to the museums, you can either walk or take public transportation.
+Since I wanted to explore Prague and cross the Charles Bridge, I opted to walk, and that journey took about 30 minutes from my hotel, which was located near Old Town Square.
+After crossing the bridge, the walk became an adventure of climbing hills and stairs – lots of stairs (a bit over 200 steps)!!

 For those unable to navigate stairs or steep hills, Tram 22 will be the best option for getting to the museums.